okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_sign-in_widget/index.md

 We also have mobile SDKs for Android, React Native, iOS, and Xamarin.

 For mobile apps, embedding the Sign-In Widget is not currently supported.
-A possible workaround is to redirect to Okta for authentication and [customize the hosted sign-in widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).
-Support is provided, however, for building your own UI in mobile apps.
+A possible workaround is to redirect to Okta for authentication and [customize the hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).
+Support is provided for building your own UI in mobile apps.

 See the following examples: